Ben Uri is a family friendly gallery and we run a programme of events so children and adults can explore the current exhibition together.

 After School Family Art Club

-Our popular After School Art Club begins again after half term on the following Thursdays 4pm-5.30pm:
+Our popular After School Art Club is running on the following Thursdays 4pm-5.30pm:

 Come and try different art activities each week such as: Mask Making, Pop Art tiles, Sculptural Cities, Story Crowns, Textile Pencil Cases and much more.
 Sessions suitable for 5yrs + and all children must be accompanied by an adult.